Support our educational content for free when you purchase through links on our site. Learn more

 What games are similar to Skyrim for PS4 and Xbox One?

-The Witcher 3, Fallout 4, Dragon Age: Inquisition, Kingdom Come: Deliverance, and The Elder Scrolls Online are all available on PS4 and Xbox One, offering Skyrim-like experiences on those consoles.
+Most games listed, including The Witcher 3, Fallout 4, Kingdom Come: Deliverance, and Dragon Age: Inquisition, are available on PS4 and Xbox One.
+Elden Ring and Assassinâs Creed Valhalla also support these consoles.

 What are the best open-world games like Skyrim for PC?

-- CD Projekt Red Official Website
+- The Witcher 3: Wild Hunt – CD Projekt Red

-- Obsidian Entertainment Official Website
+- Avowed – Obsidian Entertainment